Convictions, prison time: A look at college admissions scam

 The case dubbed Operation Varsity Blues by authorities revealed a scheme to get the children of rich parents into top-tier schools with fake athletic credentials and bogus entrance exam scores.

-The ringleader of the scheme, corrupt admissions consultant Rick Singer, is set to be sentenced on Wednesday nearly four years after the first arrests were made in March 2019.
-Prosecutors are seeking six years in prison, pointing to his extensive cooperation in the investigation.
+The ringleader of the scheme, corrupt admissions consultant Rick Singer, was sentenced to 3 1/2 years in prison on Wednesday, nearly four years after the first arrests were made in March 2019.

 Here’s a look at the Varsity Blues investigation and where the cases stand now: